nate-adkins/nate-adkins.github.io/_projects/urc.md

 Unlike other URC teams, our team took a unique approach to the competition, creating and fabricating entirely new designs for our drivebase, science payload, robotic manipulator, robot autonomy systems, and other subsystems each year.
 This approach allowed for maximum design exploration, refinement, and system knowledge for team members.

-Rather than CAD and code being transferred between generations of team members, design principles, lessons, and institutional knowledge were transferred instead.

 {% include gallery id="missions"%}

 ### Autonomy Mission